Topics Map > IT Operations > Service Desk

 Getting Started

-We recommend updating your installation of Workspace App before every semester for the latest performance enhancements, security updates and bug fixes.
+We recommend updating your installation of the Citrix Workspace App before every semester for the latest performance enhancements, security updates and bug fixes.
 If you are still running Citrix Receiver (replaced by Workspace App), please upgrade now!

 - Windows - Choose the Download button for "Citrix Workspace App".